Check back frequently for updated information or contact the School of Communication for more information.

 What should I bring?

 The following items are provided in your lodging: pillow, pillowcase, blanket, bottom and top sheet, bath towels, washcloths, soap, shampoo and lotion.
 Bring enough clothes for the week – we’ll be outside and active for the entire week so dress comfortably.
+An umbrella or poncho is never a bad idea!
 Feel free to bring a nicer outfit for the showcase on Friday.

-The School of Communication is providing accommodations, meals, admission to nightly activities, a CTA pass for public transportation, and a High School Digital Storytelling t-shirt and drawstring bag and an SOC water bottle.
+The School of Communication is providing accommodations, meals, admission to nightly activities, a CTA pass for public transportation, and a High School Digital Storytelling t-shirt, and a drawstring bag.

 We recommend that students bring a small amount of cash for the week should emergencies arise.
 This is not a requirement, but some students may feel more comfortable having cash on hand.